-o estimate the fuel cost for a trip you will need to know the trip distance, the average per litre cost of fuel and the vehicle’s fuel consumption in litres / 100km.
+To estimate the fuel cost for a trip you must know the trip distance, the average per litre cost of fuel and the vehicle’s fuel consumption.

 Step 1.
 815 km divided by 100 = 8.15.

 Step 2.
 8.15 multiplied by 9 (litres per 100km) = 73.35.

 Step 3.
 73.35 multiplied by $1.50 (per litre) = $110.

 You will need to substitute the figures that relate to your trip and vehicle.